Youth Engagement

 Interns will learn about the larger local food system, Solano farmers operating within that

 system, and how to prepare healthy, seasonal produce.
 They will learn how to teach others about Solano-grown specialty crops (fruit, vegetables, nuts and herbs).
-They will participate in an immersive culinary training course, design a creative message about specialty crops that will be shared with young audiences, and teach one or two simple classes to either their peers or a younger audience.
+They will design a creative message about specialty crops that will be shared with young audiences and the wider public, and teach one or two simple classes to either their peers or a younger audience.

 Certification Sessions

-High school students must participate in one of Sustainable Solano’s free certification sessions to apply for an internship.
-Certification sessions are offered in-person and online quarterly.
+High school students must participate in one of Sustainable Solano’s free certification sessions to particpate in an internship.
+Certification sessions are offered in-person and online.

 During certification, students will participate in Pachamama Alliance’s Awakening the Dreamer course and reflect on their vision for the world through a collage-art project, explore One Planet Living principles as a sustainability framework and approach to shaping personal action plans, and learn how to research environmental challenges within their communities.